-Repairing the middle
+Repairing the middle: policy recommendations

 For many decades after the Second World War, the middle class was the trusted beacon of stability and economic progress in Europe.
 With a booming middle, there was optimism that each generation could do better.
 For middle-class families, this meant better jobs, economic stability, the opportunity to buy a house and save money to educate their children.
 The higher purchasing power and optimism of the middle class provided a solid basis for European economic integration, economic diversification and modernization, which ultimately resulted in economic growth.
 For politicians in Europe, a stable and buoyant middle class was also of crucial importance in assuring political stability and tax revenues.